Designing Universal Causal Deep Learning Models: The Case of Infinite-Dimensional Dynamical Systems from Stochastic Analysis: Preliminaries

 $P$ is of class $C^{k}$ on $U$ if $D^{k} P$ exists and is continuous (jointly as a function on the product space). \begin{remark} We will say that $P$ is $C^{k}$-$\textrm{Dir}$ if $P$ satisfies the previous definition. \end{remark} Next, we introduce the concept of \emph{Schauder basis} (\cite{MV1992}).
 Let $F$ be a Fr\'echet space.
 A sequence $(f_k)_{k \in \mathbb{N}_+} \subset F$ is called a \emph{Schauder basis} if every $x \in F$ has a unique representation

 where the series converges in $F$ (in the ordinary sense).
 It is immediate to see from the definition that the maps

 are continuous linear functionals.
 We remind that if a Fr\'echet space admits a Schauder basis, it is separable.
-However, the converse does not hold in general; whether every separable Banach space has a basis appeared in 1931 for the first time in the Polish edition of Banach's book (\cite{B1932}) and was solved in the negative by Enflo (\cite{E1973AM}).\\ We now state and prove the following auxiliary lemma.
+However, the converse does not hold in general; whether every separable Banach space has a basis appeared in 1931 for the first time in the Polish edition of Banach's book (\cite{B1932}) and was solved in the negative by Enflo (\cite{E1973AM}). { Additional background on Fr\'{e}chet spaces is included in Appendix~\ref{s:Additional_Background__Frechet}.} \\

-\begin{lemma} Let F be a separable Fr\'echet space admitting a Schauder basis $(f_k)_{k \in \mathbb{N}_+}$ and $d_F$ a metric on F compatible with the pre-existing topology (see Equation~\eqref{eq:distance_Frechet}).
-Fix $n \in \mathbb{N_+}$ and define on $\mathbb{R}^{n}$ the following metric: